iwhite90/bddly/README.md

 ```
 You might need to change the path to the bddly/index.ts file, depending on where your jest config file is.

+In your tsconfig.json file, add ```"resolveJsonModule": true``` so that Bddly can read your project name from package.json.

 ##### Test file #####

 Bddly will look for test files under the bddly-tests folder.
 Your file name should end with ```-spec.ts``` in order for it to be recognised.